-Welcome to my page about my rescue work.
-This is where people interested in either surrendering rats to me, or generally learning about what I do, can find out more information.
+This page gives information to people interested in either surrendering rats to me, or generally learning about what I do.

 I began taking in rescue rats in April of 2006 when Molly came into my life.

-I was working at the RSPCA in Norwich on a voluntary basis, and over-heard that someone had dumped a rat there, and the staff weren't sure what to do with it.
+I was working at the RSPCA on a voluntary basis, and over-heard that someone had dumped a rat there, and the staff weren't sure what to do with it.
 The center primarily deals with dogs and cats and doesn't have the facilities for small animals.
-As this rat was a girl, and I only had boys, I told them I would be unable to take her.
+As this rat was a girl, and I only had boys at the time, I told them I would be unable to take her.

 The RSPCA now knew I was a ratty person, and I agreed to go onto their resources list as a contact for all things rat related, from advice to taking on the occasional rescue.
-It soon became clear to me that I was possibly the only person in Norfolk, and certainly the only in Norwich/yarmouth, who would take in rats.
+It soon became clear to me that I was possibly the only person in Norfolk at that time, and certainly the only in Norwich/yarmouth, who would take in unwanted rats.
 Now, I can't imagine my life without my rescue work.
-Its the most rewarding thing I've done in a long time.
+Its the most rewarding thing I've done with my time on earth.

 I only do rescue on a small scale, which is more due to necessity than desire.

 My rescue is run out of my garden shed, which has been modified specifically for this purpose.
 It is insulated and heated for the winter, and has a screen door for the summer.

 I do not recieve any funding, and everything is payed for out of my own pocket.
 This includes vets bills, which can be staggering when you consider that a lot of rats I get brought to me are not in the best of health and usually require a trip to the vets as soon as I get them.
 And they often come in unexpectedly; I never know what a new day will bring, or what I will be called about.